Cassy343/flashmap/README.md

 mutex, since writes are much more expensive when compared to reads.
 If you need to write to the map from multiple threads, you should benchmark your code to determine whether or not you fall into the first case or second case.

+Click the text that says "See ...
+Charts" to see the charts.
+You can click the text again to collapse the charts as well.

 <details><summary>See Almost Read-Only Charts</summary>